On This Page

 async function uploadFile({ apiKey, tenantId, datatableId, file }) {

-// Step 1: Obtain a pre-signed URL
+// Step 1: Obtain a presigned URL

 const uploadUrl = await getPresignedUploadUrl({ apiKey, tenantId, datatableId });